Choosing the Right ERP System for Your Mid-Market Company: Horizontal vs. Vertical

 Key Characteristics:

-Industry-agnostic: Built for flexibility across many sectors.
+Industry-agnostic: Designed for flexibility across multiple sectors.

 Pros:

-Great for companies with diverse operations.
+Ideal for companies with varied operations.

-Often strong in reporting and integration.
+Often excels in reporting and integration capabilities.

 Cons:

-May require more customization or third-party add-ons.
+May require additional customization or third-party integrations.

 Examples: